bobye/100_NewMetho_CSPaper/README.md

 Krizhevsky, Alex, Ilya Sutskever, and Geoffrey E. Hinton.
 "Imagenet classification with deep convolutional neural networks."
 Advances in neural information processing systems.
 2012.

+## Speech
+Rabiner, Lawrence R. "A tutorial on hidden Markov models and selected applications in speech recognition."
+Proceedings of the IEEE 77.2 (1989): 257-286.

 ## Natural Language Processing

 ## Machine Learning
+Littlestone, Nick.
+"Learning quickly when irrelevant attributes abound: A new linear-threshold algorithm."
+Machine learning 2.4 (1988): 285-318.

+Sutton, Richard S. "Learning to predict by the methods of temporal differences."
+Machine learning 3.1 (1988): 9-44.

+Blumer, Anselm, Andrzej Ehrenfeucht, David Haussler, and Manfred K. Warmuth.
+"Learnability and the Vapnik-Chervonenkis dimension."
+Journal of the ACM (JACM) 36, no. 4 (1989): 929-965.

 Boser, Bernhard E., Isabelle M. Guyon, and Vladimir N. Vapnik.
 "A training algorithm for optimal margin classifiers."
 Proceedings of the fifth annual workshop on Computational learning theory.
 ACM, 1992.